Best Budget Gaming Mouse

 Cons

-• Need a separate dongle for higher polling rates
+• Only 1000Hz out of the box, needs a separate dongle for higher polling rates

 Conclusion